US-NJ, Medical Director, Ophthalmology 214895BR-MZ

 Position will be filled at level commensurate with experience.

-MD, OD or DO, degree with 3-5 years of pharmaceutical industry experience in medical affairs is preferred; PhD, PharmD or Master s degree in the sciences with strong ophthalmology knowledge will also be considered.
+MD, OD or DO, degree with 3-5 years of pharmaceutical industry experience in medical affairs is preferred; PhD, PharmD in the sciences with strong ophthalmology knowledge will also be considered.

 Experience in managing clinical trial conduct for Ophthalmology disorders is essential.
 Ophthalmology clinical trial research experience conducted in a pharmaceutical or equivalent environment is strongly desired.